How Many Counties Are In Ga

 Collaboration between counties can be an effective way to address regional issues and to improve the delivery of services.
 This can include sharing resources, coordinating programs, and working together to attract businesses and jobs.
 By collaborating with other counties, you can create a stronger and more vibrant region.

 Regional planning agencies can play a key role in facilitating collaboration between counties.
-These agencies bring together representatives from different counties to discuss regional issues and to develop strategies for addressing them.
+Also, these agencies bring together representatives from different counties to discuss regional issues and to develop strategies for addressing them.
 They can also provide technical assistance and funding to support collaborative projects.

 FAQ